What Is Data Lake? - A Step By Step Guide

 8. Machine Learning & AI

-The analytics layer enables organizations to use machine learning and AI for more advanced analytics.
+The analytics layer enables organizations to do data science and use machine learning and AI for more advanced analytics.
 Data lakes can train algorithms on large datasets and build predictive models.
 This allows organizations to unlock the full potential of their data and gain deeper insights from it.

 What are the Benefits of Data Lake?